• 5 (34 Ratings)

 Bison family's day out

 Bison is a huge and deadly animal.
 They are usually found as a family with the male navigating the herd.
 Bison account for killing more humans than all other wild animals combined.
 You need to be watchful especially when they are with a baby.
-The entire BR Hills road was empty and we got about 15 min to watch them grazing around with that "care-free" attitude.
+The entire road to BR Hills was empty and we got about 15 min to watch them grazing around with that "care-free" attitude.
 They were least bothered with our presence.

-Bison drining water in BR Hills lake
+Bison drinking water in BR Hills lake

 Lunch is over, it's time for water before they disappear into the bushes